MeherajUlMahmmud/GoCV/README.md

 10. `flutter_typeahead: ^4.3.1`: The `flutter_typeahead` package provides an autocomplete or type-ahead feature for text input fields in a Flutter app.
 It suggests and displays a list of options based on the user's input, making it easier and faster for users to enter data.

 For more details, see the pubspec.yaml file.

+## Screenshots

+-   [Include screenshots or gifs to demonstrate your app's functionality]

 ## Contributing